 An overall goal for the Early Learning Coalition of Hillsborough County (ELCHC) is to strengthen Hillsborough's child care system to more effectively support the needs of children with special needs and their families.
-ELCHC strives to help expand child care options for children with special needs and their families by providing funding to the Care Options Program to support the inclusion of children with special needs in early childhood settings.View ELCHC Resources
+ELCHC strives to help expand child care options for children with special needs and their families by providing funding to support the inclusion of children with special needs in early childhood settings.View ELCHC Resources

 An inclusion resource and training program for Hillsborough County child care providers who are serving children in their early care programs with developmental and/or behavioral differences.
 Inclusion Specialists provide on-site observations of children/teachers/classrooms to determine strengths and needs.

 An individualized intervention plan is developed through a team planning process to assist the teacher, child (and parents) in maintaining a successful preschool placement.
 The inclusion specialists provide training, on-site technical assistance; including mentoring and coaching for early care staff, as well as information/referral, and linkages to community resources, as needed.